Toward the Advancement of the JPS

-It is a great honor to serve as the President of the Japanese Pharmacological Society (JPS) during the ongoing 2016–2018 academic year.
+It is a great honor to serve as the President of the Japanese Pharmacological Society (JPS) in 2020–2022.
 On behalf of the Society I would like to take this opportunity to extend an invitation to you to become a member of the JPS.

 The Japanese Pharmacological Society